M64GitHub/zig64/README.md

 };
 ```

-The Cpu can also access a virtual SID, the `VSid` structure, and tell if register writes to the SID have happened during execution.
+The Cpu can also access a virtual SID, the `Sid` structure, and tell if register writes to the SID chip have happened during execution.

 ```zig
 const VSid = struct {